A Curated List of 71 Novels About Dogs

 The Call of the Wild by Jack London

-Exploring themes of survival, natural instinct, and the tension between civilization and wilderness, the novel portrays Buck’s gradual return to ancestral instincts and primal strength in a challenging, often unforgiving environment.
+The novel explores survival, natural instinct, and the tension between civilization and wilderness.
+Buck’s journey shows his return to ancestral strength.

-The story vividly captures the struggle for dominance, companionship, and the powerful pull of nature on individual identity and destiny.
+The story vividly portrays the fight for dominance and companionship.
+It underscores the powerful pull of nature on identity and destiny.

 3. 3